 An SR-22 filing is a document that your insurance company must file with the state DMV that provides proof that you are carrying the proper coverage.
 If you let your policy lapse, miss a payment or cancel your policy, the insurance company will revoke the SR-22 and your license will be re-suspended.

 Drivers convicted of a DUI are often mandated by the court to carry insurance and must provide proof of these insurance limits before their license is reinstated.
 An SR-22 provides this proof.

 Do you need non-owner car insurance after a DUI?

 If you no longer own a vehicle, non-owner SR-22 insurance can be an excellent way to keep your coverage current.
-These types of policies only offer liability coverage and require that you don’t have regular access to a car so prices tend to be lower than a standard policy.
+These policies only offer liability coverage and require that you don’t have regular access to a car so prices tend to be lower than a standard policy.

 – Michelle Megna contributed to this story.